oceantracker/oceantracker/_todo.md

 2. relese groups
     1.  flag if point or polygon all outside domain,
     4.  flag if none released ie always dry,

-    5.  warn if partial relese due to wet/dryinging
-2. 1. check if no release found stop
+2.  ~~run and warn of non releasses~~, improve repotring of releases errors at run end
-3. 1. flag error if any end  before start in scheduler
+3.  flag error if any end  before start in scheduler
 4. try to write partial json if error
 5. better way to note release errors, only flag any points that never released at end, or show release success?
 1. Stats to work on list of acceptable statuses, not min max?